-- a) Abnormal discharge from eyes, nose, or ears - b) Red puffy eyes (pink eye infection or suspicion of pink eye) - c) Untreated ear ache/infection - d) A communicable disease see below - e) Undiagnosed skin rash or infections - f) Head lice or nits - g) Fever of 101F/38.5C or over.
-Temperature should be normal for 24 hours before returning to the centre. - h) Two episodes of vomiting or diarrhea.
-Your child should be symptom free for 48 hours before i) returning to the centre see below
+- a) Abnormal discharge from eyes, nose, or ears - b) Red puffy eyes (pink eye infection or suspicion of pink eye) - c) Untreated ear ache/infection - d) A communicable disease see below - e) Undiagnosed skin rash or infections - f) Head lice or nits - g) Fever of 100.4F/38C or over.
+Temperature must be normal for 24 hours, without medication, before returning to the centre. - h) One episode of vomiting or two episodes of diarrhea.
+Your child must be symptom free for 48 hours before returning to the centre see below